hominoids/SBC_Case_Builder/README.md

 fan and vent pattern selections - open, fan_open, fan_1, fan_2, fan_hex, vent, vent_hex_5mm, vent_hex_8mm
 custom - uses the file ./SBC_Model_Framework/customfan.dxf
 ```
 The *fan size* allows the selection of different fan size masks over the default size selected by 0.
+The rear fan entries are for the *panel_nas* case design and allow for the same types of fan adjustments as the heatsink.
+There is also the choice of one or two rear fans as well as additional adjustments for the position and spacing of them.

 ### Bottom Access Panel Tab